LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/methods/methods.md

 | :--- | :--- |
 | activity | The calling activity |

-*Notes*:
+**Notes:**

-- *Hiding the conversation closes the WebSocket.*
+- Hiding the conversation closes the WebSocket.
-- *When using the SDK’s activity, the back button performs the same function.*
+- When using the SDK’s activity, the back button performs the same function.

 ### getConversationFragment (with full authentication support)

 The getConversationFragment method creates and returns the conversation fragment.

-_**Note:** This API does not show the actual screen, but only creates the fragment.
-Your implementation needs to handle when and how to show it._
+**Note:** This API does not show the actual screen, but only creates the fragment.
+Your implementation needs to handle when and how to show it.

 **LPAuthenticationParams:**